-Regarding the ecological compensation and mitigation of possible damages to the environment, the Ukrainian government informed having identified specific measures to mitigate the potential negative transboundary environmental impact of the Bystroe project; furthermore, the authorities informed that appropriate measures have been taken over the past years to enhance the conservation status of the Danube Delta Biosphere Reserve and to expand its territory.
+Regarding the ecological compensation and mitigation of possible damages to the environment, the Ukrainian government informed having identified specific measures to mitigate the potential negative transboundary environmental impact of the Bystroe project.

-Finally, for what concerns the monitoring measures, Ukraine informed of a number of initiatives implemented since 2004, including long-term hydrobiological studies for 2004-2011 whose conclusions allow to affirm the absence of direct impact of the renewing and maintenance of waterway Danube Black Sea to the biotic communities of phytoplankton, zooplankton, zoobenthos, fish fauna, with only a few local and limited exceptions.
+Finally Ukraine informed of a number of initiatives implemented since 2004, including long-term hydrobiological studies for 2004-2011 whose conclusions would allow affirming the absence of direct impact of the renewing and maintenance of waterway Danube Black Sea to the biotic communities of phytoplankton, zooplankton, zoobenthos, fish fauna, with only a few local and limited exceptions.

 The report submitted in February 2012 by the authorities of the Republic of Moldova informed on different mechanisms for trilateral co-operation among which the implementation of the Agreement for the Establishment and Management of a Cross-Border Protected Area between the Republic of Moldova, Romania and Ukraine in the Danube Delta and the Lower Prut Nature Protected Areas.
-The report stressed the strong political will of the Joint Commission towards the full implementation of existing legal instruments, scientific and technical co-operation at the Delta level, a stable socioeconomic context in the Delta, exchange of information, data and methodologies, and long-term harmonised monitoring.
+The report stressed the strong political will of the Joint Commission towards the full implementation of existing legal instruments, scientific and technical co-operation at the Delta level, a stable socio-economic context in the Delta, exchange of information, data and methodologies, and long-term harmonised monitoring.

 In a report submitted in March 2012 the authorities of Romania informed that Ukraine had finalised the implementation of Phase I of the Bystroe project and completed some of the works foreseen in the framework of Phase II (such as the retaining dam off the mouth of the Bystroe branch of the Danube, which was continuously extended until it reached the length envisaged for Phase II of the project).
-Romanian authorities recognised that Ukraine has taken some positive steps in order to comply with its obligations.
-However, they pointed out that the works in the area had steadily continued (including maintenance dredging to reach navigational depths and work at the engineering structures in the Ukrainian side); the authorities further regretted that the bilateral cooperation was interrupted with the notification, by the authorities of Ukraine, of the "final decision" regarding the construction of the deep navigation canal, without taking into account the concern expressed by the Romanian authorities (including the persistence of gaps in the EIA).
+Romanian authorities recognised that Ukraine had taken some positive steps in order to comply with its obligations.
+However, they pointed out that the works in the area had steadily continued (including maintenance dredging to reach navigational depths and work at the engineering structures in the Ukrainian side).
+The authorities further regretted that the bilateral cooperation was interrupted with the notification, by the authorities of Ukraine, of the "final decision" regarding the construction of the deep navigation canal, without taking into account the concern expressed by the Romanian authorities (including the persistence of gaps in the EIA).
 Romania maintained its view that, in its design, the project posed significant risks of an adverse impact on the environment, including on the territory of Romania.